 "Group" means KBC Group NV and its subsidiaries from time to time.

-"Relevant Regulator" means the National Bank of Belgium or any successor or replacement entity having primary responsibility for the prudential oversight and supervision of the Issuer.
+"Relevant Regulator" means the National Bank of Belgium, the European Central Bank or any successor or replacement entity having primary responsibility for the prudential oversight and supervision of the Issuer.

 (d) Redemption at the Option of the Issuer